Saturday, June 6, 2026

 I have three rules for filtering news:

-1. Will it affect my lifestyle?
+1. How will it affect my lifestyle?

-2. Will it affect my daily activities?
+2. How will it affect my daily activities?

 Keep in mind what it's doing to your mental health.